Party of Labour of Albania: Hoxha era (1945–1985)

 In a meeting with Joseph Stalin in July 1947 Stalin suggested the party be renamed to the "Party of Labour of Albania" because peasants were a majority in the country.
-Hoxha accepted this suggestion.
+Hoxha accepted this suggestion, and the party was renamed in 1948.
+During the period from 1947 to 1953, relations between the Party of Labour of Albania and the Soviet Union were close, as Hoxha steered the party towards a firm Stalinist line.
+For their part, the Soviets gave significant technological and economical aid to Albania, and also stationed military forces on the Adriatic sea with Hoxha's blessing.

-Under Hoxha, the party became the most rigidly anti-revisionist party in the Soviet Bloc.
+However, following Stalin's death, the party became the most rigidly anti-revisionist party in the Soviet Bloc.
 In 1961, Hoxha broke with Moscow over Nikita Khrushchev's supposed deviations from fundamental principles of Marxism-Leninism, though relations between Tirana and Moscow had begun to chill as early as 1955.
-Hoxha opted instead to align with the People's Republic of China under Mao Zedong.
+During this time, pro-Moscow elements of the party were purged, including Liri Belishova and Koço Tashko.
+Having once again eliminated his rivals, Hoxha opted instead to align his party with the People's Republic of China under Mao Zedong.
 In 1968, Albania formally withdrew from the Warsaw Pact.
 The party even went as far as to engineer an Albanian version of China's Cultural Revolution.

 After Mao's death, the PKSh felt increasing chagrin as Mao's successors moved away from his legacy.
 In 1978, Hoxha declared that Albania would blaze its own trail to a socialist society.

 Hoxha led the party and state more or less without resistance until his death in 1985.